 1 large egg

 1. At least two days before making custard, make vanilla sugar: in a tightly-covered container, bury the split vanilla bean in the sugar.
 Not all the sugar is needed for this recipe; it keeps indefinitely.

 2. Preheat oven to 400°F (205°C).
 Thoroughly butter and flour a 12 ½ x 7 ½-inch (32 x 19 cm) baking pan or 2-quart (2 l) round baking dish about 4 inches (10 cm) deep.

 3. Melt butter in a medium-sized skillet over medium heat.
 Add grapes and sauté just until they are hot through, about 4 min.
 Remove from heat and add cognac, swirling it in the pan.
 If cognac doesn’t flame up, light it with a match, standing well back and averting your face.
 Reserve the grapes.

 4. Prepare the custard: In a large bowl, mix together vanilla sugar and butter until combined.
 Add eggs and whisk until thoroughly incorporated.
 Whisk in milk, then sift flour and baking powder over the mixture, and whisk until the mixture is smooth and pale.
 Fold in grapes with their cooking juices and pour into prepared pan.
 Bake in center of oven until puffed and golden, 30 min.

 5. While custard is baking, prepare topping: Mix together vanilla sugar and butter, then whisk in egg until thoroughly combined.
 Remove baked custard from oven and spread topping over it.
 Return custard to oven and bake until golden and bubbling, an additional 20 min.
 Cool to room temperature before serving.

-Susan Herrmann Loomis teaches cooking classes in Normandy and Paris.
-The latest of her ten books is Nuts in the Kitchen (HarperCollins, 2010).
+Susan Herrmann Loomis teaches cooking classes in Normandy and Paris, and she is a prolific author.
 Susan’s website